Black and Brown Summit

 registration

-Registration for the 2024 Summit opens Oct.
-28 and closes Nov.
-8, or when capacity is reached.
+Registration for the 2024 Summit is now open and closes Nov.
+8

 Email us if you have any questions.